liboyang0112/TRExFitter/README.rst

      * NumCPU           : specify the number of CPU to use for the minimization (default = 1)
      * StatOnlyFit      : if specified, the fit will keep fixed all the NP to the latest fit result, and the fit results will be saved with the _statOnly suffix (also possible to use it from command line)
      * GetGoodnessOfFit : set to TRUE to get it (based on chi2 probability from comparison of negative-log-likelihoods)
-     * GroupedSystImpactTable : if set to TRUE, create a table showing impact of nuisance parameters grouped together by their SubCategory parameters

   * Limit:
      * LimitType        : can be ASYMPTOTIC or TOYS (the latter is not yet supported)